CosmWasm/sylvia/README.md

 ```

 Note an additional `group_proxy()` call for executions and queries - it returns an
 extra proxy wrapper that would send the messages from a particular interface.
+I also
+had to add trait with group-related methods - it is named in the same way as the
+original `Group` trait, but lies in `multitest_utils` module of the contract.

 ## Generating schema